 Overarching Need as identified in Helping students improve their social and emotional skills.
 CNA Section 3.2 Root Cause # 1 Students struggling to understand themselves and how to interact appropriately in society.
-Goal 100% of The Foundry students during the 2020-21 school year will enrolled into a Real Time mentorship advisement to address students Social and Emotional learning needs as measured by the completion of strategies and activities.
+Goal 100% of The Foundry students will actively participate in a daily Social and Emotional Learning program, "Real Time".

-Action Step Induction Meetings
+Action Step Induction Meetings will be held for every student upon enrolling at The Foundry.
+During

+these meetings we will discuss the SEL program at The Foundry and we will have

+discussions with the student regarding their strengths and weaknesses in terms of Social

+and Emotional Learning.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Student with Disabilities

 Systems Family and Community Engagement

 Supportive Learning Environment

-Method for Monitoring Induction paperwork
+Method for Monitoring Agendas, Minutes and Sign in Sheets Induction paperwork

-Implementation and Effectiveness Student folders
+Implementation Student folders

 Checklist of student activities

+Method for Monitoring student growth and achievement scores

+Effectiveness

-Position/Role Responsible Administrator-(Bryan Gray)
+Position/Role Responsible Administrators and Teachers

-Teachers- Anne Threadgill, Brian Armistead, Matthew Goodman, Zach English, Jimmy

-Whelchel, Joe Edwards, Cathy Lowther

 Timeline for Implementation Weekly